mozilla-services/subscriber_demo/README.md

 too, but older installs of Windows might have a harder time of things.

-In addition, you'll need to either serve the `./page` directory from your local web server or run `bin/topic_server` with enough privileges to be able to start a web server at port 80.
+In addition, you'll need to either serve the `./page` directory from your local web server or run `bin/server` and connect to `http://localhost:8200`.
 This is because of a restriction enforced by ServiceWorkers.
 ServiceWorker scripts must either be served from a secure server (one that can run `https://` or from `localhost`)

  To get started: